simonrob/email-oauth2-proxy/README.md

 ### Starting the proxy automatically
 In order for the proxy to authenticate background requests from your email client it needs to be kept running constantly.
 The easiest way to do this is to start the script automatically.
 The proxy has basic support for this built-in: click its menu bar icon and then select `Start at login`, which will stop the terminal instance and restart the script, configuring it to run each time you log in.
-On macOS, f you are presented with a prompt about file access here, make sure you grant this so that python can run the script in the background.
+On macOS, if you are presented with a prompt about file access here, make sure you grant this so that python can run the script in the background.
 For more advanced configurations, you may want to customise the startup behaviour and edit the script's parameters – see the sections below for further information on how to achieve this using macOS, Windows or Linux.

 On macOS, the file `~/Library/LaunchAgents/ac.robinson.email-oauth2-proxy.plist` is used to configure automatic starting of the proxy.
 If you stop the proxy's service (i.e., `Quit Email OAuth 2.0 Proxy` from the menu bar), you can restart it using `launchctl start ac.robinson.email-oauth2-proxy` from a terminal.
 You can stop, disable or remove the service from your startup items either via the menu bar icon option, or using `launchctl unload [plist path]`.
 If you edit the plist file manually, make sure you `unload` and then `load` it to update the system with your changes.
 If the `Start at login` option appears not to be working for you on macOS, see the [known issues](#known-issues) section below for potential solutions.